jacob-barna/TripleJR/Assurance Cases for Software Security Engineering.md

 #### E3: Malware Tests Reports
-Not much information was found in regards to malware test reports.
+Not much information was found in regard to malware test reports.
 The one our group found as referenced in Assurance Claim #2: E6, is a review from [Cloudwars](https://www.cloudwards.net/brave-review/).
 This seems to be a gap that we noticed when finding evidence to support Claim C6.

 #### E4: Brave Build Channels

-The [Brave Build Channels](https://brave.com/download-beta/) refers to the fast iterative development cycle that Brave goes through when releasing an update.
+The [Brave Build Channels](https://brave.com/download-beta/) evidence that supports C8, refers to the fast iterative development cycle that Brave goes through when releasing an update.
 They have 4 different version that follows:
 Brave Nightly
 Is the testing and developed version; releases are updated nightly and may contain bugs Brave Dev